Posterior nasal packing

 Repeated posterior packing should not be undertaken without discussion with a senior.
 Patients requiring and/or failing posterior packing need SPA ligation unless there are contraindications.

 - Secure wide bore IV access and send FBC, U&E, coagulation screen/INR and G&S (+/- fibrinogen and D-dimer if indicated)

 - Be aware of coagulopathy and discuss with the appropriate specialties:

 - Is it a primary coagulation or platelet disorder?

 - Is it disseminated intravascular coagulopathy (DIC) - is the patient septic, or had major surgery or trauma, or is there active cancer?

-- For patients with profuse bleeding requiring posterior packing, you should discuss the need for reversal of anticoagulation, conversion to unfractionated heparin or use of fresh frozen plasma/clotting factors
+- For anticoagulated patients with severe bleeding, you should discuss the need for rapid reversal of anticoagulation or conversion to unfractionated heparin.

 - If analgesia is not effective, discussion with a senior or anaesthetist, a small dose of benzodiazepine may be warranted

-- Prescribe broad spectrum antibiotics to reduce the chances of sinusitis, otitis media, endocarditis etc.
+- Prescribe broad spectrum antibiotics to reduce the chances of sinusitis/toxic shock syndrome.

 - Admit to an ENT ward

 - Packs are likely to need to stay in for >24 hour